- After she’s left and taken the kids to her mother’s

 So do what the lady says, and go.
 As with any other problem, the sooner you deal with it, the easier it is to fix.
 If you have a good, skillful and qualified counselor and you catch the problem early enough, it won’t be as bad as you think, you’ll save a fortune in the long run, and you get back the woman you love.
 Not so bad, is it?

-You can go to Aruba another time.
+You can take her on that cruise to Aruba another time.